Make a difference. It is not that hard. Start a habit of making another person’s day. Every day.

 - Comfort someone who is lonely or sad with a card or small Christmas tree or wreath.

-- Baby sit for a neighbor who has small children so that she can do her shopping or just get a break.
+- Baby sit for a neighbor who has small children so that they can shop or just get a break.

 - Bring flowers or food gift to a neighbor or someone who is suffering.